sunfounder/kepler-kit/docs/source/video_course/lesson6.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 6:  Understanding If Statements in MicroPython
+Lesson 6:  Understanding If Statements in MicroPython
 =================================================================

 This tutorial covers using if statements and conditionals in MicroPython with the Raspberry Pi Pico W: